 - Thrombocytopenia , an unusually low level of platelets

 - Anemia , an unusually low level of red blood cells

 - Other disorders unrelated to cancer

-The doctor diagnoses a bleeding disorder by reviewing a person's medical history and performing a physical examination and laboratory tests.
-Blood tests include a complete blood count (CBC), prothrombin time (PT or INR), activated partial thromboplastin time (APTT), platelet count, tests to check the speed of blood clotting, and tests to check for blood protein deficiencies.
+To diagnose a bleeding disorder, your doctor will review your medical history and perform a physical examination.
+You will also have blood taken for several blood tests, including a complete blood count (CBC), prothrombin time (PT or INR), activated partial thromboplastin time (APTT), platelet count, tests to check the speed of blood clotting, and tests to check for blood protein deficiencies.